vladimirvivien/go-tutorials/README.md

 # Getting Started With Go
-This document is a collection of topics designed to help newcomers to get started with the Go proramming language.
+This document is a collection of topics designed to help newcomers to get started with the Go programming language.
 All code samples, discussed in the sections below, can be found in this repository.

 ## About Go
 Go was created as system language at Google in 2007 primarily by Robert Griesemer, Rob Pike, Ken Thomson.
 The language was an answer to handle the needs of application development at Google-scale.
 The designers of Go wanted to mitigate issues such as slow build cycle, language complexity, magical syntax while creating a new language that is simple, safe, consistent, and predictable.